2 Variables

 Example

 Having = as assignment is usefully exploited when modeling sequences.
-For example, an application of Newton’s method might end up with this expression:
+For example, an application of Newton’s method might end up with this mathematical expression:

 \[ x_{i+1} = x_i - \frac{x_i^2 - 2}{2x_i} \]